NatashaFedorova/furniture-store/README.md

 It is necessary to do:

 1. Download pictures 1x, 2x and optimize
-2. Export the extra pictures from the sprite and picture folder
-3. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)
+2. Filter (star products section) - what is it and how to beat it (change the name of the buttons, make them non-clickable)
-4. The rating should be in the form of a list

 Additionally